bueler/p4pdes/ERRATA.md

 * Page 315: In the second sentence of the third paragraph replace "on a 2D" with "on 2D".

+### Chapter 13

+* Page 335: The superscripts used in Figure 13.1 should be subscripts, thus "P_1" and so on.

 ### Chapter 14

 * Page 355: In the second sentence of the second paragraph replace "so assembling" with "assembling".